 Ice cubes, crushed ice, ...
-So many different kinds of ice cubes, but which kind goes in which cocktail?
+So many different kinds of ice cubes, but which kind belongs in which cocktail?

-We cannot stress it enough: temperature is key!
-That is why it is important to use the right type of ice in your cocktails.
-What different ice cubes are there and how do you best use them in our cocktails?
+We can't stress it enough: temperature is key!
+That's why it's important to use the right type of ice in your cocktails.
+What different ice cubes are there and how best to use them in our cocktails?

-Ice that has just come out of the ice machine is "wet".
-This means that the ice already starts to melt before it gets into the cocktail, diluting the cocktail unnecessarily and making it taste worse.
-It improves the quality enormously if you empty the ice machine and store the ice in a freezer at -18°C.
+Ice that has just come out of the ice machine is "wet."
+This means that the ice begins to melt before it enters the cocktail, causing the cocktail to dilute unnecessarily quickly and deteriorate in flavor.
+It greatly promotes quality if you empty the ice machine and store the ice in a freezer at -18°C.

-Another important tip: the more ice there is in your glass, the colder the cocktail will remain and the less quickly the ice will melt.
-So always fill the glass completely with ice, but make sure that the ice remains in contact with the liquid.
-If the ice only rests on other ice, and thus does not come into contact with the cocktail, it is of no use and the drinking process is made more difficult.
+Another important tip: the more ice there is in your glass, the colder the cocktail stays and the less likely the ice will melt.
+So always fill the glass completely with ice, but make sure the ice stays in contact with the liquid.
+If the ice is only on top of other ice, and therefore not in contact with the cocktail, it is of no use and makes the drinking process more difficult.

 1. Ice cubes

-Important for this type of ice cream is that you use a solid whole (think: effectively square ice cubes) and not the "finger cubes" you can buy in supermarkets.
+The important thing for this type of ice is that you use a solid (think: effectively square ice cubes) and not the "finger-sized" ice cubes you can purchase in supermarkets.
 Why?
-The contact surface with the liquid is then much larger, which makes the ice melt much faster.
+The contact surface with the liquid is then much greater, so the ice melts much faster.

 2. Crushed ice